fltk/fltk/documentation/README.txt

 A documentation version is available online at the FLTK web site, along with the PDF version of the manual.
 The docs on the web site are usually somewhat older (latest release).
-The active development version (currently 1.4.0) is updated from time to time.
+The active development version is updated from time to time.

 Use this URL to find the current online documentation: